IBStoken (IBS) Price Tops $0.0017

 According to CryptoCompare, “SC Telecom develops the blockchain network for the Irbis Network and conducts IEO to attract investments.
 Irbis Network is a decentralized network created by SC Telecom.
 It serves the purpose of combining telecom, messengers, VoIP, Internet-of-Things (IoT), and 5G network technologies with encryption and routing technologies based on a decentralized infrastructure.
 Blockchain technology eliminates a large number of vulnerabilities that are contained in the SS7/GSM protocol. “

-It is usually not presently possible to buy alternative cryptocurrencies such as IBStoken directly using US dollars.
-Investors seeking to trade IBStoken should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy IBStoken using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as IBStoken directly using US dollars.
+Investors seeking to acquire IBStoken should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy IBStoken using one of the exchanges listed above.

 Receive News & Updates for IBStoken Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for IBStoken and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.